craftcms/docs/docs/5.x/development/element-queries.md

 # Element Queries

-You can fetch [elements](../system/elements.md) (entries, categories, assets, etc.) in your templates or PHP code using **element queries**.
+You can fetch [elements](../system/elements.md) (like entries, categories, assets, etc.) in your templates or PHP code using **element queries**.

 Suppose you’ve already created a [section](../reference/element-types/entries.md#sections) for news posts and configured a URL scheme.
-Craft will automatically load the corresponding element when its URL is requested, and pass it to the template under an `entry` variable.
-This is convenient, but it’s rare that a page only refers to a single piece of content—what if we want to show a list of other recent posts, in a sidebar?
+Craft automatically loads the corresponding entry element when its URL is requested, and exposes it to the template under an `entry` variable.
+This is convenient—but it’s rare that a page only refers to a _single_ piece of content!
+What if we want to show a list of other recent posts, in a sidebar?
 Element queries are Craft’s way of loading elements anywhere you need them.

-Element queries can be hyper-specific (like loading a [global set](../reference/element-types/globals.md) by its handle) or relaxed (like a list of recently-updated [entries](../reference/element-types/entries.md)).
+Element queries can be hyper-specific (like loading a single [global set](../reference/element-types/globals.md) by its handle) or relaxed (like a list of recently-updated [entries](../reference/element-types/entries.md)).

 Working with element queries consists of three steps:

 1. **Create the element query.** Calling the “factory function” corresponding to the [element type](#element-types) you want to fetch.
 For entries, this is `craft.entries()`; for categories, `craft.categories()`.
-2. **Set some parameters.** By default, element queries will be configured to return all elements of the specified type.
-You can narrow that down to just the elements you care about by setting _parameters_ on the query.
+2. **Set some parameters.** By default, element queries will be configured to return _all_ elements of a given type.
+You can narrow that down to just the elements you care about by setting [parameters](#types-parameters) on the query.
 3. **Execute the query.** Use a [query execution method](#executing-element-queries) to run the query and return results.

 ::: tip
-[Relational fields](./relations.md) also return element queries, which you can treat the same as step #1, above.
+[Relational fields](../system/relations.md) also return element queries (except when [eager-loaded](./eager-loading.md)), which you can treat the same as the result of step #1, above.
 :::

 Here’s what this process looks like, in practice: